mlscmoulika/AUC_ROC/README.md

 - open the web browser and go to localhost, 'http://127.0.0.1:8050/' or whichever location is shown when you run the above command.
 - toggle the variables and learn.

-### Future Scope of this project:
+### Future Scope of this project, open for collaboration:
-- Description about what each of the case's results mean.
+-
-- Adding more models for comparison.
+- Building Multiclass ROC curves

 ### License: